-In the event that Enron fails to repay each of the above obligations when due, including when such obligations may be accelerated, or is unable to obtain a waiver of such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.
+In the event that Enron fails to pay any debt obligations when due, including when such obligations may be accelerated, or is unable to obtain a waiver of or amendment to such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.

 It is not possible to predict whether any or all of the actions described above (including the sale of non-core businesses and assets and the refinancing or waiver of Enron obligations that may become immediately payable upon scheduled maturities or due to an acceleration event) will be adequate to maintain Enron’s investment grade credit rating or enable Enron to refinance or otherwise restructure its debt obligations that become due.
 An adverse outcome with respect to any of these matters would likely have a material adverse impact on Enron’s ability to continue as a going concern.

 Merger With Dynegy and Related Equity Financing.
 On November 9, 2001, Enron and Dynegy announced the execution of a definitive agreement providing for a merger of the two companies.
 The merger agreement contemplates that both Enron and Dynegy will merge with separate subsidiaries of a newly formed holding company to be named Dynegy Inc. (New Dynegy).
 As a result of the mergers, both Enron and Dynegy would become wholly owned subsidiaries of New Dynegy.
-However, the merger agreement provides that both parties will cooperate with each other in analyzing and determining an alternative structure that results in a single corporation with substantially all the senior debt (other that that of regulated utility subsidiaries) of the two companies.
+However, the merger agreement provides that both parties will cooperate with each other in analyzing and determining an alternative structure that results in a single corporation with substantially all the senior debt (other than that of regulated utility subsidiaries) of the two companies.

 Under the terms of the merger agreement, Enron shareholders will receive 0.2685 shares of New Dynegy Class A common stock per share of Enron common stock, subject to adjustment as provided below.
 Dynegy shareholders will receive one share of New Dynegy Class A common stock or Class B common stock for their existing shares of Dynegy Class A common stock or Class B common stock, respectively.
 As a result of the merger, Dynegy’s current stockholders will own approximately 64 percent of the common stock of New Dynegy and Enron’s stockholders will own approximately 36 percent.